holman/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## test

+Because you don't want to necessarily ruin your local environment everytime you make a change, let's use Docker.

+**Note:** you can only test the pieces of your dotfiles that will work in a Linux environment.  macOS specifics cannot be tested.

+### dependencies

+#### docker

+Be sure Docker is installed.

+##### macOS

+    brew cask install docker

+### run

+    ./test/run.sh

 ## bugs

 I want this to work for everyone; that means when you clone it down it should